Welcome to my income report for December 2018

-But in order to start taking footage, I felt I needed a better than average picture and sound equipment.
-So, I bought an action camera for video shooting my upcoming trip across Southeast Asia.
+But to start taking footage, I felt I needed a better than average picture and sound equipment.
+So, I bought an action camera for video shooting on my upcoming trip across Southeast Asia.
 A professional microphone for recording voice-overs and an expensive gimbal for perfect stabilization.

 Only after spending unnecessary $$$, I dared to take experimental footage during my trip.

 You can tell, that this approach didn’t work.
 Not only I didn’t start my youtube channel.
 Worse, I couldn’t force myself to edit and produce a video from that footage.

 Yes, it was that bad.